oracle/yo/_sources/guide/commands.md.txt

 ### yo console

 Connects you to the instance serial console.
+This is not a replacement or an alternative for an SSH connection: instead, it can be used for diagnostic
+purposes: emergency recovery or monitoring OS/kernel logs, or even for selecting kernels on the GRUB menu at boot time.

+**Please note:** ED25519 keys are *not* supported by OCI's console connection service.
+You must use an RSA key: see {ref}`ssh_public_key` for details.

     $ yo console
     Connecting to instance stepbren-focal-1 console